 Obamacare guarantees a woman's right to pump at work.
 But will Trumpcare offer the same protections?

-You've probably already seen the headlines about the biggest potential impacts of the new GOP plan, the American Health Care Act (AHCA) to replace the Affordable Care Act (ACA): According to a report released by the Congressional Budget Office (CBO), an estimated 24 million people will lose their insurance under the GOP plan.
+You've probably already seen the headlines about the biggest potential impacts of the new GOP plan, the American Health Care Act (AHCA), which stands to replace the Affordable Care Act (ACA) if passed by the Senate, including a rollback of Obamacare's protections for people with preexisting conditions.
+While the Congressional Budget Office (CBO) hasn't yet scored the financial and personal impacts of the law that passed the House of Representatives, they estimated that an earlier version of the plan would cause 24 million people will lose their insurance.
 What's tucked behind that headline is that millions of American women may also lose their right to pump or breastfeed at work.

 Since it was passed in 2010, the ACA has mandated that employers with 50 or more employees must provide "reasonable break time" (as defined by the Department of Labor) and a private place (other than a bathroom, and shielded from public view) for women to express breast milk during the workday for at least one year postpartum.